SL1-Simplex: Safe Velocity Regulation of Self-Driving Vehicles in Dynamic and Unforeseen Environments: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a model-learning based $\mathcal{L}_{1}$-Simplex architecture for safe autonomous velocity regulation through integration of TCS and ABS.
-To make the $\mathcal{L}_{1}$-Simplex more reliable, finite-time model learning is incorporated into $\mathcal{L}_{1}$-based verified safe control, where the short-term state data from a single trajectory generated in the unprepared or unforeseen environments are used to adaptively update vehicle model for reliable control actuation computation.
-Simulations demonstrate the effectiveness of the $\mathcal{L}_{1}$-Simplex for longitudinal vehicle control systems.
+In this paper, we have proposed a novel Simplex architecture for safe velocity regulation of self-driving vehicles through the integration of TCS and ABS.
+To make the Simplex more reliable in the unprepared or unforeseen environments, finite-time model learning, in conjunction with safe switching control, is incorporated into $\mathcal{L}_{1}$-based verified safe control.
+The short-term sensor data of vehicle state from a single trajectory is used to adaptively update vehicle model for reliable control actuation computation.
+Experiments performed in the AutoRally platform demonstrate the effectiveness of the model-learning based $\mathcal{L}_{1}$-Simplex for longitudinal vehicle control systems.

-Exploring the model-learning based $\mathcal{L}_{1}$-Simplex in coordinating lateral motion control and longitudinal motion control of autonomous vehicles, as well as the demonstrations in full-size car, constitute our future research direction.
+Exploring the model-learning based $\mathcal{L}_{1}$-Simplex in coordinating lateral motion control and longitudinal motion control of self-driving vehicles, as well as the demonstrations in full-size car, constitute our future research directions.